Tackling damp, condensation and mould

 Try not to overfill cupboards and wardrobes.
-Allowing air space between stored items and at the back of shelves.
-Fit ventilators to doors.
+Try to allow space between stored items and at the back of shelves for air to flow.
+A good way to avoid mould is to fit ventilators to wardrobe doors.
 Allow air circulation space at the back of free-standing wardrobes.

 Mould growth usually appears because of condensation and lack of ventilation.
-Mould growth can be removed by washing down the affected areas with a fungicidal solution.
-You can buy these at your local DIY store.
-You can also buy special paints that help to prevent mould from re-appearing.
-It is important, with any specialist product, to follow the manufacturer's instructions.
+It can be cleaned off the affected areas with a fungicidal solution which can be bought at local DIY stores.
+You can also get special paints that help to prevent mould from coming back.

-It is your responsibility to insure the contents of your home.
-House contents insurance policies cover you against loss or damage to furniture, household goods, clothing and personal effects etc. from a variety of risks including fire, theft and water damage.
+You are responsible for insuring the contents of your home.
+House contents insurance covers you against loss or damage to furniture, household goods, clothing and personal items from a variety of risks.
+These can include fire, theft and water damage.

 Warm air can hold more water vapour than cold air.
 When moist, warm air meets a colder surface (eg a window, mirror or wall) the water vapour cools.
 It then appears as drops of water.
 This is condensation.